abhiram5856/Prism/README.md

 # 🏗️ **0.6 — Knowledge Outcomes You Gain**

-By the end of Phase-1 you will know:
+By the end of Phase-1:

 ### **Technical**